Learning Representations by Humans, for Humans: Experimental Results

-Here, representation $\repnet$ plays the role of a dimensionality reduction mapping.
-We use $d=3$ and set $\repnet$ to be a 3x2 linear mapping The parameters $\repprm$ of mapping $\repnet$ are the entries of the 3x2 matrix, and $\repnet$ is augmented with an orthogonality penalty $\repnet^{T}\repnet - \mathbb{I}$ to encourage matrices which represent rotations.
+\paragraph{Model.} Here, representation $\repnet$ plays the role of a dimensionality reduction mapping.
+We use $d=3$ and set $\repnet$ to be a 3x2 linear mapping with parameters $\repprm$ as a 3x2 matrix.
+This is augmented with an orthogonality penalty $\repnet^{T}\repnet - \mathbb{I}$ to encourage matrices which represent rotations.
 For the human proxy model, we want to be able to roughly model the visual perception of subjects.
-For this, we use for $\hat{h}$ a small, single-layer 3x3 convolutional network, that takes as inputs a soft (differentiable) 6x6 histogram over the 2D projections.
+For this, we use for $\hat{h}$ a small, single-layer 3x3 convolutional network, that takes as inputs a differentiable 6x6 histogram over the 2D projections.